Marches and other events 2017

 Society must change

-Injustices of the past, such as slavery and the low status assigned to women, have been abolished or reduced.
+Injustices of the past have been abolished or reduced, such as feudality and the low status assigned to women.
 They too were so embedded in the collective consciousness that they were thought to be eternal.
 But history has shown the opposite and we can easily imagine that one day slaughterhouses will be deemed to be a symbol of barbarity.
 More and more of us are beginning to take a stand against injustice to animals, which has become one of the most important social debates of our time.

 The goal of the World Day for the End of Speciesism is to denounce the unjust ideology that makes this barbarity possible.